-Your stove is provided with an ashpan.
-This ashpan should be emptied every day.
+Your stove is provided with an ashpan which should be emptied every day.
 If ashes are allowed to build to grate level you could damage the grate by overheating.
 We recommend that you remove ashes after you have riddled the fire when the stove is thoroughly cooled.
 Ashes should be placed in a metal or other non-combustible container with a tight fitting lid.
 The closed container of ashes should be placed on a non-combustible material, pending final disposal.
 If ashes are buried in soil, or otherwise dumped they should be retained in the closed container until they are thoroughly cooled.

-Open the firedoor and remove the ashpan using the tool provided, see Fig 11.
+Open the firedoor and remove the ashpan using the glove provided.
 Close the firedoor.
-When the ash is disposed of replace the ashpan.
+When the ash is disposed of, replace the ashpan.